 • Ask your credit card company or lender.
 You might be able to view your credit score by logging into your account.
 If not, your creditor or lender can point you in the right direction to access your score.

 • Ask a credit counselor.
-Often, credit counselors can help you scratch that “How can I get my credit score for free?” itch.
+Often, credit counselors can help you scratch that “How can I check my credit score for free?” itch.
 To find one in your neck of the woods, you can visit the nonprofit National Foundation for Credit Counseling, or NFCC.

 You can get free credit reports but not credit scores from AnnualCreditReport.com.
 It’s a good idea to check your credit reports at least once a year.

-You may have heard that a credit score check can lower your number.
-In some cases, it can.
 But when you check your own credit score, it won’t affect those digits.
 Pulling your score is referred to as a soft inquiry, and you can do so without affecting your credit score.
 At the very least, you should review your numbers before applying for any financing like a home or auto loan or a new credit card.

-However, when you apply for new credit, the lender or creditor will conduct what’s known as a hard inquiry.
-This can indeed impact your score.
-For every new hard inquiry, your credit score may drop five points.
 When a potential lender looks into your file, it indicates that you may plan to take on more debt.
 Hence, the score drops.
 If you have several hard inquiries back to back, your credit score may decrease more than a few points.
 Some hard inquiries that could affect your credit include:

 • Applying for a mortgage, auto loan, or personal loan